-Four ways to go from talent analytics to successful hires
+4 ways to go from recruitment analytics to successful hires4 min read

-With the latest development in talent management, organizations have the opportunities to use their data to produce exactly this type of positive actions – hiring and retaining the right people for the right jobs.
-The following suggestions offer routes to using your analytics and data for practical outcomes that will benefit your business.
+With the latest development in talent management, organizations have the opportunity to use their data to improve their hiring and retain the right people.
+The following suggestions offer routes to using your recruitment analytics and data for practical outcomes that will benefit your business.

 Know what and who you’re looking for